 Average starting salary and career progression

-* Known destinations of full-time home postgraduates 2015/16.
+* Known destinations of full-time home postgraduates 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.

-Career Prospects and Employability
+Career prospects and employability

-The University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers* and can offer you a head-start when it comes to your career.
+University of Nottingham is consistently named as one of the most targeted universities by Britain’s leading graduate employers – ranked in the top 10 in The Graduate Market 2013-2019, High Fliers Research.

 Those who take up a postgraduate research opportunity with us will not only receive support in terms of close contact with supervisors and specific training related to your area of research, you will also benefit from dedicated careers advice from our Careers and Employability Service.

 Our Careers and Employability Service offers a range of services including advice sessions, employer events, recruitment fairs and skills workshops – and once you have graduated, you will have access to the service for life.